-Commissions vary according to how you place your trades with CIBC Investor's Edge: by phone through an Investment Representative, through our automated telephone service, or online through our Internet-based brokerage service.
-Equity trades can be placed online or directly from your smartphone using the CIBC Mobile Brokerage App for a flat-fee of $28.95 per trade for up to 1,000 shares.
+Commissions vary according to how you place your trades with CIBC Investor's Edge: by phone through an Investment Representative or online through our Internet-based brokerage service.
+Equity trades can be placed online or directly from your smartphone using the CIBC Mobile Brokerage App for a flat-rate fee of $6.95 per trade.
 There is a separate commission schedule for trades made through an Investment Representative over the phone.
 For full details, please visit the CIBC Investor’s Edge Fees and Commissions page.

 If an order is filled at different prices throughout the day, will I pay a commission for each lot purchased/sold?